Table of Contents

 The most efficient way for cannabis growers to control their environment is to combine HVAC and dehumidifiers.
 They can get by with a much smaller HVAC system, running less often, which means less maintenance and lower operational costs.
 The dehumidifiers can then take care of humidity, regardless of the HVAC’s operation.

-By combining dehumidifiers with HVAC, growers can separate humidity from temperature control and save a lot of unnecessary expenses.
+By combining dehumidifiers with HVAC, growers can separate humidity from temperature control and save a lot of unnecessary expenses and can help prevent bud rot in your grow.